 These adorable pups make great apartment dogs for active urban dwellers, and they also do well with large families.
 They can get excessively barky, which can be minimized with early training.
-If you want an active companion dog who doesn’t require too much exercise, read on to find out in the Valley Bulldog is right for you!
+If you want an active companion dog who doesn’t require too much exercise, read on to find out if the Valley Bulldog is right for you!

 See below for all mixed dog breed traits and facts about Valley Bulldogs!